And after Roe was eradicated, MAGA radicals opened the floodgates for draconian and cruel bans on women's choice across America.

 First of all, don't ruin my image.

-Second of all, um, Hank was wonderful.
+Second of all, Hank was wonderful.

-He was uh an awesome human being.
+He was an awesome human being.

-And um, we had FaceTime many times with him, and he was the life of whether he was in, you know, the nursing home, the hospital, when he was in hospice, he was always singing and dancing and talking.
+And he was the life of whether he was in, you know, the nursing home, the hospital, when he was in hospice.

-And you know, he had a friend, and obviously, you know, you lost your mom very young.
+And obviously, you know, you lost your mom very young.

-And so, you know, and and he, you know, he's been waiting to go home to her for a long time.
+And so, you know, and he, you know, he's been waiting to go home to her for a long time.

-And I think, you know, I'd love for you to talk a little bit more about your ministry, because one of the things that you know, Katie and I talk about a lot on the show, we get so many calls in from our audience that are asking, like, what can we do and where can we go?
+And I think, you know, I'd love for you to talk a little bit more about your ministry because one of the things that, you know, Katie and I talk about a lot on the show, we get so many calls in from our audience that are asking like, what can we do and where can we go?

 And sorry, you're hearing my kids in the background.